cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 *Pytorch Transform Format*

-Each transform is an instance of a class that has a `__call__` method which accepts an image or tensor and an optional `__init__` method that accepts an optional set of arguments.
+Each transform is an instance of a class that has a `__call__` method which accepts an image or tensor (with optional args) and an optional `__init__` method that accepts an optional set of arguments.
+The values to the `__call__` method are those that change on a per data element basis.
-The values to the `__init__` method come from an optional kwargs stanza.
-The class should follow the following structure:
+The values to the `__init__` method come from an optional kwargs stanza in a condig.
+The plugin should follow the following structure:

 ```
 class <MyTransformerClass>: